 The Master EIR discussed the potential impact of development under the 2035 General Plan on agricultural resources.
 See Master EIR, Chapter 4.1.
-In addition to evaluating the effect of the general plan on sites within the City, the Master EIR noted that to the extent the 2035 General Plan accommodates future growth within the City limits, the conversion of farmland outside the City limits is minimized.
+In addition to evaluating the effect of the general plan on sites within the City, the Master EIR noted that to the extent the 2035 General Plan accommodates future growth within the City Limits, the conversion of farmland outside the City Limits is minimized.
 (Master EIR, page 4.1-2) The Master EIR concluded that the impact of the 2035 General Plan on agricultural resources within the City was less than significant.

-To the extent the proposed amendments (e.g., prohibition on chain link fences) result in neighborhoods with attractive design they would encourage development within the City, and thus promote the City's goal of avoiding sprawl.
+The proposed guidelines seek to implement design guidelines that would apply on a Citywide basis.
+To the extent the guidelines result in neighborhoods with cohesive, attractive design they would encourage development within the City, and thus promote the City's goal of avoiding sprawl.
 These goals are consistent with the 2035 General Plan and Master EIR analysis and would result in no new significant effects not evaluated in the Master EIR.